vijaypolimeru/yakworks_mkdocs/docs/getting-started.md

     2. **Switching to a homebrewed Python**: Upgrade your Python installation to a self-contained solution by installing Python with Homebrew.
-This should eliminate a lot of problems you may be having with `pip`.
+This should eliminate any problems you may be having with `pip`.

 #### using choco